-How to Survive Magpie Swooping Attacks
+Magpie Season Has Come Early!
+How to Survive The Swooping Attacks

 - All Ages

-EEEK!!!
-It’s Magpie Swooping Season again (end August to November) and we’re scared to even leave the house.
 Those black ’n white birds may see pretty innocuous but come mating season, they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.

 So what can we do?

 Here are some top tips to survive Magpie Swooping Season:

 Did you Know - Most of the swoopers are male magpies defending their eggs and chicks, which are in the nest for about six to eight weeks between July and November.

 1) Don’t fight back if a magpie swoops.
 Throwing things or shouting at a magpie are likely to make it more aggressive next time anyone else enters the territory around their nest.